Tag archive for: 8th Centennial

 • Paris : Le Carré d’Encre, from 10 a.m. to 5 p.m., from 10 a.m. to 1 p.m. and from 2:30 p.m. to 5 p.m. at Le Carré d’Encre, 13bis rue des Mathurins, 75009 Paris (entrance at 42 rue Godot de Mauroy, closed on Mondays).

-Finally, from June 15, the stamp will be available:
+Finally, starting June 15, the stamp will be available:

 • at the “Le Carré d’Encre” store